 And if you buy through Etsy you can get 10% off, just use the code “HOLS17” at checkout

 All backpackers need a good water bottle.
 It’s much better for the environment and the budget to simple refill from the tap rather than continually buying plastic bottles.
-This water bottle holds a litre and keeps water cool throughout the day.
+The Hydro Flask holds a litre and keeps water cool throughout the day.
 It can even be used for hot drinks, keeping them warm for hours too.
 So weather your traveller is going somewhere hot or cold they can stay hydrated, which is very important when travelling.

 3. Kameleon Rose Travel Dress